tjaart/plasma-fancy-clock/README.md

 # Fancy Clock Widget
-I wanted a clock widget without a widget background with some drop shadow so that it can display on both light and dark backgrounds with a font I like.
+A clock widget without a widget background with some drop shadow so that it can display on both light and dark backgrounds with customizable fonts.

 ![ScreenShot](https://raw.githubusercontent.com/tjaart/plasma-fancy-clock/master/screenshots/plasma-default-wall.png)